NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 nvflare job create -force -j ./jobs/client_api -w client_api -sd ./code/ -s ./code/cifar10_fl.py
 ```

-Note that we have already created the [client_api job folder](./jobs/client_api/)

-Now we have re-write our code and created the [client_api job folder](./jobs/client_api/), we can run it using NVFlare Simulator:
+Now we have re-write our code and created the client_api job folder, we can run it using NVFlare Simulator:

 ```bash
 bash ../prepare_data.sh